 Red Undies for Sale!

+If you’ve been inside a department store in China from December to February, you might be wondering what the strange winter fashion surrounding red underwear is.
 Most prominent in the men’s section, red underwear is one of the most popular gifts for sweethearts to exchange around Chinese New Year.

 Thus, you're not spying some cool Asian fashion trend for this year.
 No, every winter, red underwear decorated with gold embroidery, usually illustrating the pertinent zodiac animal for that particular year, goes on sale in China’s stores.